cloudflare/cloudflare-docs/content/page-shield/how-it-works/_index.md

 Page Shield helps manage resources loaded by your website visitors, including scripts, their connections, and cookies.
 It can trigger alert notifications when resources change or are considered malicious.

 Enabling Page Shield adds a {{<glossary-tooltip term_id="content security policy (CSP)" link="https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP">}}Content Security Policy (CSP){{</glossary-tooltip>}} deployed with a [report-only directive](/page-shield/reference/csp-header/) to collect information from the browser.
 This allows Cloudflare to provide you with a list of all scripts running on your application and the connections they make to third-party endpoints.
-Page Shield also monitors ingress and egress traffic to monitor cookies set by origin servers or by the visitor's browser.
+Page Shield also monitors ingress and egress traffic for cookies, either set by origin servers or by the visitor's browser.

-The **Monitors** dashboard shows the list of [active](/page-shield/reference/script-statuses/) scripts and connections, as well as a list of detected cookies.
+The **Monitors** dashboard shows the list of [active](/page-shield/reference/script-statuses/) scripts, connections, and cookies.
 The **All Reported Scripts** and **All Reported Connections** dashboards show the full list of detected scripts and connections in your domain, respectively, including infrequent and inactive ones.

 Since Page Shield monitoring is based on sampling, there may be a small delay between deploying a script or cookie and having its data displayed in Page Shield's dashboards.